Borck/puppet-configuration/environments/production/modules/stdlib/REFERENCE.md

   environment contains several different operating systems, ensure that they are compatible before using this function.

-Returns: `Hash` Provides a hash usable on most POSIX systems.
+Returns: `String` Provides a crypt hash usable on most POSIX systems.

 ### <a name="range"></a>`range`